ProfiroiuMihai/bip39/README.md

 Convert from [bitcoinjs/bip39](https://github.com/bitcoinjs/bip39)

+Forked because original was abandoned - updated to latest PointyCastle so peeps can use.

 ## Reminder for developers

 ***Please remember to allow recovery from mnemonic phrases that have invalid checksums (or that you don't have the wordlist)***